 - Preheat oven to 400°F.

-- Toss the butternut squash with the thyme and 1 teaspoon olive oil on a baking sheet.
-Season the squash with salt and pepper and spread it out in a single later.
-Roast in the oven for 20 minutes, then flip the squash over and cook another 10 minutes until fork tender.
-Turn the oven down to 350 degrees.
-Spread the pecans on a baking sheet and toast in the oven until fragrant, 6-8 minutes.
+- Toss the butternut squash with the thyme and 2 teaspoons olive oil on a baking sheet.
+Season the squash with salt and pepper and spread the cubes out in a single later.
+Roast in the oven until squash is browned and tender, about 30 minutes.
 Remove from oven.
+Alternatively, you can also roast the butternut squash in an air fryer at 375°F for 12-14 minutes.

-- While the squash and pecans are cooking, whisk the vinegar, maple syrup, mustard and remaining 5 teaspoons olive oil together in a small bowl.
+- Meanwhile, whisk the vinegar, maple syrup, mustard and remaining 2 tablespoons olive oil together in a small bowl.
 Season the vinaigrette with salt and pepper.

-- Place the arugula and spinach in a salad bowl and toss with the dressing.
+- Place the salad greens in a large bowl and toss with the dressing.
 Arrange the roasted squash, pecans, cranberries and goat cheese on top.
 Enjoy!